 Can taking acetaminophen (paracetamol) during pregnancy cause miscarriage or birth defects?

-Unlikely.
-Based on current research, taking acetaminophen at the recommended doses is unlikely to increase the chance for pregnancy loss or birth defects.
+Based on the studies, taking acetaminophen at the recommended doses is unlikely to increase the chance for pregnancy loss or birth defects.

 Are there any other concerns related to taking acetaminophen (paracetamol) during pregnancy?

-Some studies have suggested that taking acetaminophen daily or most days during the second half of pregnancy could slightly increase the chance of wheezing or asthma in children.
-However, the illness the mother has or other reasons why the mother needs to use the acetaminophen may be the reason for the development of asthma in the child, rather than a direct effect of the acetaminophen treatment itself.
-At this time, it is not known whether using acetaminophen regularly during pregnancy is associated with a small chance of asthma or wheezing in children.
+Some studies have suggested that taking acetaminophen daily or most days during the second half of the pregnancy could slightly increase the chance of wheezing or asthma in children.
+However, the illness the mother has, or other reasons why the mother needs to use the acetaminophen during her pregnancy, may be the reason for the development of asthma in the child, and not the acetaminophen itself.

-There have also been studies that noted a possible association with mild developmental delay and hyperactivity (especially when used for 28 days or more).
-However, another study compared mother’s reported use of acetaminophen during pregnancy and then evaluated their children at four years of age, and did not find an increased chance for harmful effects on these children’s I.Q., learning, or development.
+There have also been studies that noted a possible association with mild developmental delay (including language delay) and hyperactivity.
+This association was stronger when the medication was used for 28 days or more during pregnancy.
+However, another study compared mother’s reported use of acetaminophen during pregnancy and then evaluated their children at four years of age and did not find an increased chance for harmful effects on these children’s I.Q., learning, or development.
 It is not yet clear if there is a direct relationship with acetaminophen, or if the findings were related to the reasons the mother took the medication, such as cold or fever, or a chance finding.

 How much acetaminophen (paracetamol) is safe to take while I am pregnant?

-It is important that you do not take more than the maximum recommended dose of 4 grams (4000mg) in one day.
-Taking too much acetaminophen may cause liver damage, kidney damage, and anemia (low iron in the blood) in a pregnant woman.
+Taking too much acetaminophen (paracetamol) can cause liver damage, kidney damage, and anemia (low iron in the blood) in a pregnant woman.
 It has also been seen to cause the same problems in the baby.
-So, it is important that you not take more than the recommended amount.

 Is there anyone who should avoid taking acetaminophen (paracetamol)?

-Women who have had a liver injury should talk to their health care provider before taking acetaminophen (paracetamol) or other pain medication.
+Women who have had a liver injury or liver disease should talk to their healthcare providers before taking acetaminophen (paracetamol) or other pain medication.

 Is it safe for me to take acetaminophen (paracetamol) while I am breastfeeding?

-The amount of acetaminophen (paracetamol) that enters the breast milk is very small and less than the dose usually given to infants.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Yes.
+The amount of acetaminophen (paracetamol) that enters the breast milk results in an infant exposure that is no more than about 4% of the dose usually given to infants (So much less than would be given directly to an infant, when needed).
+Be sure to talk to your health care provider about your breastfeeding questions.

 Is it safe for the father of the baby to take acetaminophen (paracetamol)?

-There is no evidence to suggest that a man’s taking acetaminophen (paracetamol) would affect his ability to conceive or increase risk to a pregnancy.
+There is no evidence to suggest that acetaminophen (paracetamol) would affect a man’s ability to conceive or increase risk to a pregnancy.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.